jxtngx/jxtngx/README.md

-deep learning R&D in bioscience and biosensors
+deep learning R&D for bioscience and biosensors